 A thoroughly revisualized third edition of The Elements of Graphic Design: Space, Unity,Page Architecture, and Type is nearly done.
 The most significant addition are seven essays by prominent design practitioners on their perspective of how design and business.
 The wonderful contributors are Niklaus Troxler, Geray Gençer, Ashley Schofield, Brian D. Miller, Fons Hickman, Max Shangle, and Tad Crawford.

 Retired and living in Austria

 I have retired from teaching, though I am actively writing books in my home in southern Austria.
-Carinthia is beautiful, has a temperate climate, and I have relatives here.
-The hiking, whether at altitude or down in the valleys, is delicious.
+Carinthia is beautiful, is temperate, and I have relatives here.
+The hiking, both at altitude or down in the valleys, is delicious.

 I am the co-author of the Fourth edition of Jan V. White’s Editing By Design, the 1974 seminal philosophy of how design is an editing process.
 The book, published by our long-time partners at Allworth Press.